 Once the information has been received, the reviewer will compile the report and present it initially just to the Headteacher and Chair of Governors, before presenting the final report to all Governors.

 As far as a timescale is concerned, generally the entire ERG process should not take any longer than one term.
 Quite often they are completed much quicker than this, but sometimes they can take longer.
 It can depend on how times of meetings fall.
-Some reviewers like to spend 1 or 2 days within the School, speak to everybody concerned within that time period, gain information and then compile the report.
-Others like to gather all information and then compile the report remotely, there is no right or wrong way of doing them.
+An initial review may take 1-2 days and then depending on the outcomes you may wish to commission a further deeper review.

 The important aspect of External Reviews of Governance though, is that they are a supportive mechanism designed to make governance more effective for the benefit of the children and young people within your School.